Film productions – additional information

 A film’s production refers to the time when it is created and shot.
 This stage involves crew members including the director, assistant directors, picture and sound editors, photographers, script supervisors and of course the actors themselves.
 The distribution of a film sees the film enter its final stage where it is released and distributed to cinemas, launch parties are arranged and premieres and press releases are held.

-Key data on the global movie production and distribution industry has been collated for the year 2014.
-During that year, they were an estimated 866 thousand employees at approximately 59 thousand separate businesses in the movie production and distribution industry worldwide.
+Key data on the global movie production and distribution industry has been collated for the year 2017.
+During that year, there were an estimated 260 thousand employees at approximately 30 thousand separate businesses in the movie production and distribution industry worldwide.

 The quality of the cast, direction and script can make or break a film at the box office.
 A film’s legacy can be measured in terms of how many awards it wins, how many people can quote from it years after its release, or the iconic status that its props acquire.
 Cinemas greatest fans will often pay above and beyond to get their hands on some of films most iconic props and a list of the most expensive movie props of all time was compiled in August 2014.
 Marilyn Monroe’s white dress from The Seven Year Itch topped the list with a selling price of 4.6 million dollars.
 Other highly priced souvenirs included two of James Bond’s cars, the Delorean from Back to the Future, two of Audrey Hepburn’s dresses and Dorothy’s ruby slippers from The Wizard of Oz.